Amheisern/NumberGuesser/README.md

 BINARY SEARCH
 //1. greet user (METHOD A)
 //2.
 Prompt user to guess a number between 1 and 1024
 //3.
-Ask user "Do you have a number in your mind, enter yes or no"
+Prompt user to hit enter when they are ready
 //4.
-CHANGE If input is "yes" then display a RANDOMLY guessed number (do not random -- half of max)
+When user hit enter DISPLAY number that is (max / 2)
 //5.
-Ask user "Is my guess CORRECT, or is your number HIGHER or LOWER" (loop?) (i don't know how to //do the math/code here)
+Display question is this guess correct or should next guess be higher or lower than first guess
 //6.
-If HIGHER then guess a HIGHER number that is half as much as length between guessed number and max return to step 5
-// (loop?) (i don't know how to do the math/code here) (METHOD C)
-//7.
-IF LOWER then guess a LOWER number in the middle of the list of number then return to step 5
-//(loop?) (i don't know how to do the math/code here) (METHOD B)
+If user inputs HIGHER then the next guess should be greater than last guess by at least 1 (METHOD C)

+//7. //6.
+If user inputs LOWER then the next guess should be less than last guess by at least 1(METHOD B)

 //8.
 Repeat (loop) steps 5 (6 or 7) until user inputs CORRECT (loop)
 //9.
 When user input is CORRECT display "that was easy" (METHOD D)
 //higher1 = half the number between previous guess and max